snowplow/documentation/docs/collecting-data/collecting-from-own-applications/java-tracker/what-do-java-tracker-events-look-like/index.md

 ---
-title: 'What do Java tracker events look like?'
+title: "What do Java tracker events look like?"
-date: '2022-03-24'
+date: "2022-03-24"
 sidebar_position: 60
 ---